 The Department of Energy faces challenges storing and disposing of the nation’s spent nuclear fuel and treating and disposing of defense nuclear waste.

-Federal agencies regulate, treat, and dispose of nuclear waste.
-For example, the Department of Energy (DOE) oversees the treatment and disposal of radioactive waste from the nation’s nuclear weapons program; it is also responsible for siting, building, and operating a future geologic repository to dispose of high-level nuclear waste.
+The Department of Energy (DOE) oversees the treatment and disposal of radioactive waste from the nation’s nuclear weapons program; it is also responsible for siting, building, and operating a future geologic repository to dispose of nuclear waste.
 However, there are a number of ways that DOE could improve how it stores, treats, and disposes of this waste.

-- Civilian high-level waste.
-The nation has over 80,000 metric tons of spent nuclear fuel from commercial nuclear power plants.
-DOE is responsible for disposing of this waste in a permanent geologic repository, but has yet to build such a facility.
+- The nation has over 85,000 metric tons of spent nuclear fuel from commercial nuclear power plants.
+DOE is responsible for disposing of this high-level waste in a permanent geologic repository, but has yet to build such a facility because policymakers have been at an impasse over what to do with this spent fuel since 2010.
 As a result, the amount of spent nuclear fuel stored at nuclear power plants across the country continues to grow by about 2,000 metric tons a year.
 Meanwhile, the federal government has paid billions of dollars in damages to utilities for failing to dispose of this waste and may potentially have to pay tens of billions of dollars more in coming decades.
-If DOE were to implement a coordinated outreach strategy, it could better achieve and sustain the public acceptance needed to site, build, and operate a permanent repository for spent nuclear fuel.
+If Congress were to authorize a new consent-based process for siting a repository, it could help break the impasse over a permanent solution for commercial spent nuclear fuel.

 The Partially Constructed Hanford Pretreatment Facility in Washington State, 2013 and 2020

-Transuranic nuclear waste is waste contaminated by nuclear elements heavier than uranium, such as diluted plutonium.
+- Transuranic nuclear waste is waste contaminated by nuclear elements heavier than uranium, such as diluted plutonium.
 The United States has only one deep geologic repository for the disposal of defense-related transuranic waste—the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico.
-However, DOE does not have sufficient space at WIPP to dispose of all defense transuranic waste and is still recovering from accidents in 2014 that resulted in suspending operations.
+However, DOE may face delays in expanding WIPP to dispose of all defense transuranic waste, and is still recovering from accidents in 2014 that resulted in suspending operations.

 Underground tunnel at the geologic repository for defense waste in New Mexico